 Inspections

-The Contractor shall arrange and pay for inspection required by building permit.
+The Contractor shall arrange for inspection required by building permit.

 The Contractor shall arrange and pay for all other regular inspections and final inspections required.

 Where electrical enclosures and panels do not have CSA labels, the Contractor shall arrange for each such electrical enclosure or panel to be inspected by Electrical Safety Authority (ESA) and bear all costs associated with such.